 Regulates Their Biological Processes

-All animals, included bearded dragons, live based on biological processes that are regulated by different hormones and chemicals in their body.
+All animals, including bearded dragons, live based on biological processes that are regulated by different hormones and chemicals in their body.
 The third eye seems to regulate these biological processes, helping the bearded dragon know when it’s time to wake up, go to sleep, etc.

 Melatonin isn’t the only important hormone associated with the third eye.
 Hormone production and thermal regulation as a whole are deeply linked to the pineal gland and the third eye in bearded dragons.